 Beyond blocks, classic favorites include Lego, Tinkertoy, Lincoln Logs and K’nex.
 The best part of these gifts is their interactive nature.
 Many of these sets come with idea books which contain instructions for building basic items.
 They’re perfect for playing alone or collaborating with others.
 By the way, play dough counts as construction play too, so buy a couple of art smocks and let the squishing begin.

-If you grew up playing Candy Land and Chutes and Ladders, here’s some good news -- these two board games are still popular among the toddler and preschool set.
-Besides the obvious benefits of playing board games together -- fun family time, cognitive development and stress reduction -- the laughter these games produces is like music for your ears.
+If you grew up playing Candy Land and Chutes and Ladders, here’s some good news — these two board games are still popular among the toddler and preschool set.
+Besides the obvious benefits of playing board games together — fun family time, cognitive development and stress reduction — the laughter these games produce is like music for your ears.
 If you’re looking for a few new games to add to those old classics in the closet, may we suggest these fun options?

-- Lift It! -- ages 8 and up.
+- Lift It! — ages 8 and up.
 Strap a plastic crane to your head and compete with family members to build structures before time runs out.
 Ridiculous?
-Perhaps -- but that's what makes it so much fun!
+That's what makes it so much fun!

 Card games have been around since the 15th century, but don’t let their age deter you.
 A deck of cards can provide hours of entertainment in the right hands, not to mention a host of physical and social benefits for adults and children.
 Chances are, you have a few of your own favorites.
 Here are a few of ours.